-It’s only a matter of time until foldable phones will be available in the market and it’s looking increasingly like Samsung could be the first company to commercially launch one.
-Since the Korean giant first showcased a flexible display prototype called ‘Youm’ in 2013 there has been a lot of hot debate going on around the new Galaxy X that, Samsung bids, will be the first phone with a foldable screen in the world.
+It’s only a matter of time until foldable phones will be available in the market and it looks like Samsung would beat everyone to the punch.
+Ever since the South Korean tech giant first showcased a flexible display prototype called ‘Youm’ in 2013 there has been a lot of hot debate going on around the new Galaxy X that, Samsung bids, will be the first phone with a foldable screen.

-“When will it be released?” has been a constantly whelming question in the market For at least the past two years, there have been rumors that the company is close to showing off its first smartphone that can be folded.
+For the past two years, there have been rumors that the company is close to showing off its first foldable smartphone but “when will it be released?” has been a constant question in the market.

-The president of mobile business at Samsung Electronics said the company is setting its eyes on 2018 to release a smartphone with a bendable display.
-But he said there are several hurdles it has to overcome, leaving room to push back the release if those problems are not solved.
+The President of the Samsung Mobile Divison said that the company is setting its eyes on 2018 to release a smartphone with a bendable display.
+He further added that there are several hurdles it has to overcome, leaving room to push back the release if those problems are not solved.

 “As the head of the business, I can say our current goal is next year,” he told reporters.
 “When we can overcome some problems for sure, we will launch the product.”

-The Bell also states that Samsung will finalize the Galaxy X design in June.
-This means changes in the design could still be made and the goal is to release the Galaxy X in 2019.
+The media outlet also reported that Samsung will finalize the Galaxy X design in June.
+This means changes in the design could still be made and the goal is to release the device in 2019.

 No images of the phones have been leaked, nor has anything been given about the release schedule for the innovative handset.
 Samsung’s president of mobile business, Koh Dong-Jin had previously said the foldable smartphone would launch under the Note brand, according to Bloomberg.